Frequently Asked Questions - Access Flooring

 Will Seal Bond 95 adhere to other access flooring materials such as plate steel, aluminum, and wood?

 Yes.
 Seal Bond 95 adheres to many common construction materials.
 However, since surfaces vary in most situations you will want to test for adequate adhesion.

-Seal Bond 220 should not be installed below 50° F. and will also cure more slowly at lower temperatures.
-However, it should be conditioned to a targeted room temperature of 72° before use.
-Since atmospheric moisture is typically lower at reduced temperatures the rate of cure will slow down.
+Envirotec 105 should not be installed below 50° F and will also cure more slowly at lower temperatures.
+Seal Bond 95 should not be installed below 40° F. Seal Bond recommends that both adhesives be conditioned a targeted room temperature of 72° before use.

 Seal Bond 95 can be stored as low as 30° F.

 If pedestals bonded with Seal Bond are submerged in water from a rain/snow storm will the adhesive bond fail?

 If pedestals bonded with either Seal Bond formula are exposed to water for a couple of hours after they are fully cured there would not typically be any reason for concern with their ongoing performance.
 If exposure exceeds a couple of hours, a determination would need to be made on a case by case basis if the performance of the adhesive has been compromised.
 This might include performing sample Overturning Moments Tests with the pedestals in question.

 Since chemical resistance includes an extremely long list of potential chemicals, please contact a Seal Bond representative to discuss specific chemicals.

 How do I remove a pedestal that has been bonded with Seal Bond without harming the concrete?